 As fat women, our feet have the task of carrying ALL of our gorgeousness, and they need to be treated like the valuable chariots of glory they are.
 So don’t give them blisters from too-tight shoes made of poor materials, or POS cheap soles that will wear through long before you’re worn out.

-Hey, did this post make you laugh?
+Hey, did this post make you laugh or smile?
 Subscribe to Practical Wanderlust!
-We’ll only send you stuff that doesn’t suck, and we won’t be obnoxious about it, we promise.
+We’ll only send you stuff that doesn’t suck, and we won’t be super obnoxious about it, we promise.

 Did we make you laugh?

 Or maybe just laugh AT us?
 (Either way, we'll take it.)
 Subscribe!
 We'll send you our most ridiculous travel stories & semi-regular monthly(ish) newsletters.